 I have been the Principal Investigator or Co-PI for several basic and advanced research projects funded by the Department of Defense on information security and forensics.
 Learn more from my research page.

 A recent 3-year NSF effort of "Fashion," or Forensic Hash for Assured Cyber-based Sensing and Communications, aims at exploring the synergy between multimedia hashing and non-intrusive forensics [UMD news].
-Earlier, I had a 3-year NSF effort focuses on addressing physical-layer challenges through cross-layer approaches to wireless secure communications, dubbed as the CLAWS effort [UMD news], and my research on "Signal Processing Approaches for Multimedia Security and Information Protection" was sponsored by NSF through a 5-year CAREER award program ('02-'07).
-[E@M Magazine news]
+Earlier, I had a 3-year NSF effort focuses on addressing physical-layer challenges through cross-layer approaches to wireless secure communications, dubbed as the CLAWS effort [UMD news], and my research on "Signal Processing Approaches for Multimedia Security and Information Protection" was sponsored by NSF through a 5-year CAREER award program ('02-'07) [E@M Magazine news]).
+Learn more about our earlier reserach on Embedded Digital Fingerprints funded by the basic research program by the U.S. Depeartment of Defense.

 My book, "Multimedia Data Hiding", (co-authored with Prof. Bede Liu, Springer-Verlag, 2002), addresses both fundamental and practical issues, and tackles both design and attack problems.
 [Available at Amazon.com and Barnes&Nobles]